cterdam/dotfiles/README.md

   vim ~/.ssh/authorized_keys
   ```

-  - Paste the `github` public key of any connecting device into this file.
+  - Paste the public key of any connecting device into this file.
     Comment lines can start with `#`.

 - Change the default shell to `zsh`: